ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-flowtypes}

-The SAT protocol defines three (3) stages for a unidirectional asset transfer:
+The SATP protocol defines three (3) stages for a unidirectional asset transfer:

 - Transfer Initiation stage (Stage-1): These flows deal with commencing a transfer from one gateway to another.
 In this stage the sender gateway delivers a proposal containing the parameters agreed upon in Stage-0.